 What are the limitations of OpenAI Frontier?

-Based on early press, here's what to keep in mind about OpenAI Frontier:
+Here's what to keep in mind about OpenAI Frontier, especially when compared to Zapier.

 Agents that operate across your tech stack